-This is the clearest evidence so far that the FBI had reason to believe during the 2016 presidential campaign that a Trump campaign adviser was in touch with Russian agents.
+This is the clearest evidence so far that the FBI had reason to believe during the 2016 presidential campaign that a Trump associate was in touch with Russian agents.
 Such contacts are now at the center of an investigation into whether the campaign coordinated with the Russian government to swing the election in Trump’s favor.

 The officials spoke about the court order on the condition of anonymity because they were not authorized to discuss details of a counterintelligence probe.

 During an interview with the Washington Post editorial page staff in March 2016, Trump identified Page, who had previously been an investment banker in Moscow, as a foreign policy adviser to his campaign.
 Campaign spokeswoman Hope Hicks later described Page’s role as “informal.”

 Page has repeatedly denied any wrongdoing in his dealings with the Trump campaign or Russia.